Kolmogorov-Arnold Fourier Networks: Experiments

-We presents the eight target functions used in the experiments (see Table \ref{tab:test_functions} in Appendix ~\ref{appendixE}), covering a variety of mathematical properties, including periodicity, non-linearity, high dimensionality, discontinuity, and chaos.
-The results of the experiment are shown in ~\ref{fig:test_functions}(see Appendix ~\ref{appendixE}).
-According to the experimental data, KAF's minimum test RMSE in most function approximation tasks is significantly lower than that of MLP, GPKAN, and FAN, demonstrating superior fitting capability and generalization performance.
-In the Bessel task, KAF achieves a test RMSE of \( 2.55 \times 10^{-6} \), which is considerably lower than MLP's \( 1.43 \times 10^{-5} \).
-For the Highly-Nonlinear and Multi-Scale tasks, KAF attains RMSE values of \( 3.18 \times 10^{-5} \) and \( 4.98 \times 10^{-5} \), while MLP exhibits significantly higher errors of \( 1.41 \times 10^{-4} \) and \( 1.85 \times 10^{-2} \), respectively.
+As shown in Fig.~\ref{fig:test_functions}, KAF achieves lower test RMSE than MLP, GPKAN, and FAN on most function approximation tasks, demonstrating stronger fitting and generalization ability.
+For example, on the Bessel task, KAF achieves a test RMSE of \(2.55 \times 10^{-6}\), compared with \(1.43 \times 10^{-5}\) for MLP.
+On the Highly-Nonlinear and Multi-Scale tasks, KAF obtains RMSE values of \(3.18 \times 10^{-5}\) and \(4.98 \times 10^{-5}\), while MLP has substantially larger errors of \(1.41 \times 10^{-4}\) and \(1.85 \times 10^{-2}\), respectively.